 - CMD (

-cmd.exe): The traditional Windows command line, its scripts are the famous*.BAT, *.CMD. - PowerShell: Advanced scripting environment and command line developed by Microsoft.
+cmd.exe): traditional Windows command line; scripts are the classic*.BAT, *.CMD. - PowerShell: Microsoft’s advanced scripting and command-line environment.

-CMD,PowerShell,WSL,Git Bash, etc. It’s highly customizable and supports advanced features like themes and font configurations.
-I’ll go into detail later. - Windows Subsystem for Linux (WSL 2): allows running a native Linux environment on Windows without needing a virtual machine.
-You can install Linux distributions (like Ubuntu, Debian, etc.) and use the Unix Shell (
+CMD,PowerShell,WSL,Git Bash, etc. Highly customizable with support for themes and font configuration.
+Covered in detail below. - Windows Subsystem for Linux (WSL 2): runs a native Linux environment on Windows without needing a VM.
+You can install Linux distros (Ubuntu, Debian, etc.) and use a Unix shell (

-zsh or bash) and existing open source Linux command-line tools (ls, cd, mkdir, cp, tar, sed, awk, nano, vi, etc.).
-It’s fully integrated with the Windows File System (except for permissions).
+zshorbash) along with the entire open-source Linux command-line toolchain (ls, cd, mkdir, cp, tar, sed, awk, nano, vi, etc.).
+Fully integrated with the Windows file system (except permissions).

 PowerShell

-It is more powerful than CMD, allowing the use of more complex commands, scripts, and access to the .NET framework.
+More powerful than CMD, it supports more complex commands, scripts, and access to the .NET framework.
 Scripts end in *.PS1.
-Very useful for developers who work exclusively with .NET, C#, in Microsoft-only environments, for automation, and for the DevOps CI world in Windows/Azure environments.
+Very useful for developers working exclusively with .NET, C#, in Microsoft-only environments, for automation, and for the DevOps CI world on Windows/Azure.

 There are two executables:

-Windows 11 comes with PowerShell 5.x - (powershell.exe), known as “Desktop”.
-Works exclusively on Windows.
+Windows 11 ships with PowerShell 5.x (powershell.exe), known as “Desktop”.
+Runs exclusively on Windows.

 - Based on the PowerShell 5.1 engine.